Tangerine-Community/Tangerine-client-legacy/tests/TestPlan.markdown

     ix.
 Grid (timed) subtests:

       a.
-Valiidate the asterisk "mark entire line" button functions.
+Valiidate the asterisk "mark entire line" button functions (still working on this, need to actually look at results window to see if it works)
       b.
-Validate that the "last item attempted" cannot be placed on a grid item located prior to the last item marked incorrect.
+Validate that the "last item attempted" cannot be placed on a grid item located prior to the last item marked incorrect (done)
       c.
 Validate the correct functionality of input mode (e.g. after test has ended, mark item #2 incorrect; move "last attempted" from x to y).
       d.
-Validate the "Restart" button, re-run test.
+Validate the "Restart" button, re-run test (done)
       e.
-Attempt to advance past subtest without having indicated last item attempted.
+Attempt to advance past subtest without having indicated last item attempted (done)

   b.
 Examining the results and making sure they look right